jdsmith2816/tw3mw/README.md

 - 32GB DDR4
 - Game and MO2 running on a m2 drive

-I get a consistent 55-60 fps in game.
-I don't provide support for making your fps better so please do not ask me.
+I get a consistent 60+ fps in game.

 # Removing the Modlist